jameshanlon/prng-testing/README.md

 PractRand and Gjrand, with parallel runs from different seeds and permutations of the output bits, and a script for summarising results across all the runs.

+The code in this repository was originally used to produce the results for the paper [*A Fast Hardware Pseudorandom Number Generator Based on xoroshiro128*](https://arxiv.org/abs/2203.04058), James Hanlon and Stephen Felix in IEEE Transactions on Computers, 2022.

 ## Getting started

 To build the PRNG scripts, you must first install the dependencies, which